Ready to give 310 B12 Berry Melts a try? Learn how they could benefit you, below...

-Needed for a healthy pregnancy and baby
+Needed for a healthy pregnancy

-Your prenatal vitamin should include a good amount of vitamin B12.
+Your prenatal vitamin should include vitamin B12.
 This is because this nutrient is essential in the formation of DNA, the basic building blocks or genetic material used to create the entire body!
 Vitamin B12 is therefore necessary for proper growth and development, and vital for a healthy pregnancy and developing baby.
 The nutrient also works together with folate to help reduce the risk of birth defects.

 Helps prevent anemia